skramm/htcl/README.md

 But what if a user wants to find and/or read all the files where a given topic is referenced ?

-This tool will generate from amanually written input csv file two small html snippets that you can insert into the index html page.
+This tool will generate from a manually written input csv file two small html snippets that you can insert into the index html page.

 The two output files will be:
  * `htcl_cloud.html`: holds a cloud tag, as a set of internal links on the file links below